cmcaine/s3fifo.py/readme.md

       server-side cache of web content where the browser is the first-level cache).
 - memory use
-    - S3-FIFO can outperform an LRU cache 5× bigger at small cache-sizes
+    - In my testing, S3-FIFO can outperform an LRU cache 5× bigger at small cache-sizes
 - runtime speed
     - FIFOs are simpler and faster than the double-linked-lists used in LRU-based caches